 If your puppy does consume something that it shouldn’t – such as chocolate – you should of course seek medical advice.
 But the reassuring news is that quantity matters, i.e. quantity of toxin and quantity of dog.
 Let’s say you drop a piece of Cadbury’s Fruit and Nut on the floor, and your puppy dives after it before you can act.
 If the puppy is small – under 20 lbs, say – but it’s just a crumb or two, then chances are there won’t be any ill effects.
 If the puppy is older and heavier, able to fell a row of hollyhocks in a single bound, then a mere crumb of chocolate will have even less effect.
 If, on the other hand, you’ve dropped the whole bar, then you need to throw your body selflessly at it like Andy Murray running down a tennis ball.
 No matter how big your dog, chocolate, tea, macadamia nuts and many other substances will always be toxic, and you’ll want to find out what’s safe before giving people-food as a treat.

-When the puppy’s teeth start erupt, in their first months of life, it will feel an overwhelming need to chew on things, partly to relieve the discomfort and partly because chewing is fun.
-You will want to provide appropriately-sized rawhides and also, as a soothing remedy, small ice cubes.
+When the puppy’s teeth start to erupt, in their first weeks of life, it will feel an overwhelming need to chew on things, partly to relieve the discomfort and partly because chewing is fun.
+They will want to chew especially when, like my present 8-week-old, they possess a full array of barracuda teeth in their little mouths!
+You will want to provide appropriately-sized rawhides-- or preferably, fully digestible rawhide substitutes that are just like the real thing.
+Also, as a soothing remedy, I recommend small ice cubes.
 Crunching the ice cubes won’t hurt the teeth and will seem like a treat, especially if you put the cubes in a tray or bowl with a little broth or gravy flavouring (puppy ice cream!).
 Puppies love to chase ice cubes if you have a place where you can throw them.

 Rawhides should be given when you are there to supervise, especially when the puppy is several weeks to only a few months old.
 They can be safely ingested, but puppies are tempted to get a whole flattened, softened rawhide into their gullets and it may be a good idea, by that point, to remove that rawhide and present a fresh, hard one.
 Rawhide does have calories, but not very many, particularly if there is no treat filling in the centre.